PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 - Bob's signature and a relative timelock (Bob's *spend branch*); or
 - Alice's signature and a secret hash provided by Bob (Alice's *revocation* branch).

 To revoke the transaction, Bob reveals the pre-image of his secret hash to Alice.
 Bob is now no longer able to broadcast the revoked transaction.
-Because Bob's spending branch is encumbered by a timelock, Alice will have the chance to spend before Bob.
+His spending branch is encumbered by a timelock, so Alice will have the chance to spend before him.

-We'll call this type of TXO a *revocable TXO* or *rTXO* for short:
+We'll call this type of TXO a *revocable TXO* or *rTXO* for short.
+The revocation hash is called *rhash* and its pre-image is *r*.

 ![Revocable Transaction](./Revocable_Transaction1.svg)